YashNaveenSinha/pdsnd_github/README.md

 4. washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+In order to check for errors and proper libraries I referred to stackoverflow.com and rdocumentation.org